aws/karpenter-provider-aws/website/content/en/docs/upgrading/v1-migration.md

 5. Apply the latest patch version of your current minor version's Custom Resource Definitions (CRDs).
    Applying this version of the CRDs will enable the use of both the `v1` and `v1beta1` APIs on this version via the conversion webhooks.
-   Note that this is only for rollback purposes, and new features available with the `v1` APIs may not work on your minor version.
+   Note that this is only for rollback purposes, and new features available with the `v1` APIs will not work on your minor version.

    ```bash
    helm upgrade --install karpenter-crd oci://public.ecr.aws/karpenter/karpenter-crd --version "${KARPENTER_VERSION}" --namespace "${KARPENTER_NAMESPACE}" --create-namespace \